ionq/blqs/blqs_cirq/blqs_cirq/docs/features.md

 ## Gates, gate methods, and factories

-Blqs_cirq aims to retain all of the gates with identical notation to the latest version of Cirq.
+Blqs_cirq aims to retain all the gates with identical notation to the latest version of Cirq.
 This means that all `cirq.Gate` subclasses are supported (modulo some private gates and a few odd exceptions).
 So for `cirq.H` there is a `bc.H`, and `cirq.CNOT` there is a `bc.CNOT`,